 You will be sent a letter acknowledging receipt of your request and the date of this meeting.

 At the meeting partner agencies will carry out an initial assessment to consider if the criteria has been met and the actions that are needed.

 If your request does not meet the criteria a review will not be carried out and you will be informed by letter of this outcome.

-If your request does meets the criteria the group will undertake a review on how partners have responded and make recommendations on how the problem can be resolved.
+If your request does meet the criteria the group will undertake a review of how partners have responded and make recommendations on how the problem can be resolved.

 A response will be sent to you by the Community Safety team, explaining the outcome of your review.